osgirl/safecharge_woocommerce_plugin/readme.txt

 Please, contact out Tech-Support team (tech-support@safecharge.com) in case of questions and difficulties.

 == Changelog ==

+= 1.8 - 2018-11-26 =
+* New - Add Transaction Type in the backend with two options - Auth and Settle  / Sale, and all logic connected with this option.

 = 1.7 - 2018-11-22 =
 * New - Option to cancel the order using Void button.